stein-bmcc/eleventy-personal-site-alecardena/_site/pac-man_3d_model_animation.md

      </p>

     <p>
-        This is a 3D animation I created of Pac-man and his enemies.
-I modeled, animated, and rendered everything in Cinema 4D.
+        In my animation class, I created a dynamic 3D animation featuring Pac-man and his iconic enemies.
+        Utilizing Cinema 4D, I skillfully modeled, animated, and rendered each character to bring them to life.
+The attention to detail in each movement and facial expression adds depth to the characters and makes them truly captivating to watch.
+The use of 3D technology allowed me to create a visually engaging and immersive experience for the viewer.
+Overall, this project was an exciting opportunity to flex my animation skills and showcase my creativity.
     </p>

     <div class="back_function">